richardlau/node-1/doc/api/addons.md

 [`require()`][require] function can load Addons as ordinary Node.js modules.
 Addons provide an interface between JavaScript and C/C++ libraries.

-There are three options for implementing Addons: N-API, nan, or direct use of internal V8, libuv and Node.js libraries.
-Unless there is a need for direct access to functionality which is not exposed by N-API, use N-API.
+There are three options for implementing Addons: N-API, nan, or direct use of internal v8, libuv and node.js libraries.
+Note that unless there is a need for direct access to functionality which is not exposed by N-API, use N-API.
 Refer to [C/C++ Addons with N-API](n-api.html) for more information on N-API.

 When not using N-API, implementing Addons is complicated, involving knowledge of several components and APIs:

-* V8: the C++ library Node.js currently uses to provide the JavaScript implementation.
-V8 provides the mechanisms for creating objects, calling functions, etc. V8's API is documented mostly in the `v8.h` header file (`deps/v8/include/v8.h` in the Node.js source tree), which is also available [online][v8-docs].
+* V8: the C++ library Node.js currently uses to provide the Javascript implementation. v8 provides the mechanisms for creating objects, calling functions, etc. V8's API is documented mostly in the `v8.h` header file (`deps/v8/include/v8.h` in the Node.js source tree), which is also available [online][v8-docs].